 Terminating an employee is never easy.
 It is a difficult situation for both the employee and the employer.
-There’s some criteria to consider when terminating an employee.
+There are some criteria to consider when terminating an employee.
 Yet, despite the grounds, legalities, etc., there are certain criteria to consider that can make the process less strenuous for both parties.

 1. Get to the Point

 Terminating an employee is always disheartening.
 It’s best to arrange a meeting with the employee as quickly as possible and inform them right away.
-Employees easily detect bad news and it’s best to be clear and direct as possible.
+Employees easily detect bad news, and it’s best to be clear and direct as possible.
 In fact, according to an article in the Harvard Business Review, by announcing the termination immediately, the employer will get the individual’s attention about what’s coming next.
-Additionally, it’s suggested to inform the employee directly, then state the reasons(s) clearly so they understand it’s a firm decision that has been determined prior to the meeting.
+Additionally, it’s suggested to inform the employee directly and then state the reasons(s) clearly, so they understand it’s a firm decision determined before the meeting.

 2. Listen to the Employee

-As it’s not difficult to predict the reaction of an employee getting terminated, The Harvard Business Review also suggests that by taking time, seeing their reaction, and listening to what they have to say makes it much easier to clarify the reasons of their dismissal.
-Plus, rushing through the meeting may seem insensitive, callous and may create unnecessary irritated emotions.
+As it’s not difficult to predict an employee’s reaction to getting terminated, The Harvard Business Review also suggests that taking time, seeing their reaction and listening to what they have to say makes it much easier to clarify the reasons for their dismissal.
+Plus, rushing through the meeting may seem insensitive, callous and may create unnecessary irritating emotions.

 3. Be Organized to Avoid Future Repercussions